A New Way to Decommission Servers

 The IT supply chain isn’t what it used to be.
 Between tariffs, sudden price hikes, and unpredictable shortages, keeping infrastructure costs under control feels like

-Why we think this Hype Cycle™ is essential for bare metal Year over year, Gartner® analysts predict massive changes.
-Sometimes the market changes are relatively
+Year over year, Gartner® analysts predict massive changes.
+Sometimes the market changes are relatively minor, but sometimes they’re the canary in the coal mine for

-Back to bare metal?
-The case for “devirtualization” Traditionally, virtualization has been an IT cornerstone, providing automation and consistency.
-But with recent events undermining the
+Traditionally, virtualization has been an IT cornerstone, providing automation and consistency.
+But with recent events undermining the reliability of virtualization, it might be time to

 A common, but misleading, belief in IT infrastructure that bare metal is as boring as dirt.
 This perspective assumes that dirt is static and unchangeable.